Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/_index.md

 ---
 title: "Velociraptor 0.7.0 Release"
 description: |
-   Velociraptor Release 0.7.0 is now in Release Candidate status.
+   Velociraptor Release 0.7.0 is now released
    This post discusses some of the new features.

 tags: